This post was updated on February 26, 2021.

 Let’s break out each of these audit types and what you need to be aware of when reviewing your website and ensuring it’s performing at its full potential.

-Your SEO title and meta description are what people see on SERPs (search engine results pages), so it’s very important that you have this metadata set for each of your pages and posts.
-Yoast is a great plugin that helps you with such technical aspects as your XML Sitemap, plus makes your on-page SEO elements easy to manage.
+Your SEO title and meta description are what people see on SERPs (search engine results pages), so it’s very important that you have this meta data set for each of your pages and posts.
+Yoast is a great plugin that makes your on-page SEO elements easy to manage.

 You can go through page by page, checking that nothing is missing, or use Yoast’s bulk editor tool to add/update SEO titles and meta descriptions all at once.
 From your WordPress Dashboard, go to SEO > Tools > Bulk editor (must have Yoast SEO plugin).